skip to main content

 Electronic funds transfer

-Electronic medical records (EMR)
+Electronic medical record (EMR)

 Electronic remittance advice (ERA)